Channels¶

 synchronous and asynchronous messages,

-the message passed to chan_send
+the message passed to chan_send is copied when

 it is stored in the channel queue,